Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 11 Januari 2025 19.44.51 UTC
+- WIB: Sabtu, 11 Januari 2025 20.25.28 UTC
-- WITA: Sabtu, 11 Januari 2025 20.44.51 UTC
+- WITA: Sabtu, 11 Januari 2025 21.25.28 UTC
-- WIT: Sabtu, 11 Januari 2025 21.44.51 UTC
+- WIT: Sabtu, 11 Januari 2025 22.25.28 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: nature
+Kategori: funny